The AF around the world

 Each Saturday morning, francophones and francophiles meet at the Lagoon Restaurant ( Nth Wollongong) restaurant.

-Each year we organise a French Film Festival weekend (2020 15-24 May) and 2 or 3 Film Nights held at Anita's Theatre in Thirroul.
+Each year we organise a French Film Festival weekend (usually Apr-May) and 2 or 3 Film Nights held at Anita's Theatre in Thirroul.